-Have you already eliminated sugary drinks from your diet?
+Have you already eliminated sweet soda drinks from your diet?
 Learn some more ideas how to beat sugar addiction.
 Take it to the next level and try to give up on sugar totally.
-Here comes an action plan that will help you tame your sweet tooth in four weeks.
+Here comes an action plan that will help you feel good and tame your sweet tooth in four weeks.

 Week 1: Educate yourself and read labels carefully

 The first week is about awareness.
-An overlooked aspect is the hidden sugar in foods that you don’t even think of as sweet — such as potato chips and pasta sauce.
+An overlooked aspect is the hidden sugar in foods that you don’t even think of as sugary foods — such as potato chips and pasta sauce.

 Unfortunately, some ingredient lists hide the amount of sugar in a product.
 Often, food manufacturers may use multiple forms of sugar each with a different name.
 To avoid having “sugar” as the first ingredient, they list each one individually on the labels.